-Plan: PA Health & Wellness Submission Date: 02/01/2021 Policy Number: PA.CP.PHAR.371 Effective Date: 01/01/2018 Revision Date: 01/2021 Policy Name: Triamcinolone ER Injection (Zilretta) Type of Submission - Check all that apply : □ New Policy □ Revised Policy ✓ Annual Review - No Revisions Statewide PDL - Select this box when submitting policies for Statewide PDL implementation and when submitting policies for drug classes included on the Statewide PDL.
+Plan: PA Health & Wellness Submission Date: 02/01/2022 Policy Number: PA.CP.PHAR.371 Effective Date: 01/01/2018 Revision Date: 01/2022 Policy Name: Triamcinolone ER Injection (Zilretta) Type of Submission - Check all that apply : □ New Policy □ Revised Policy ✓ Annual Review - No Revisions □ Statewide PDL - Select this box when submitting policies for Statewide PDL implementation and when submitting policies for drug classes included on the Statewide PDL.
 All revisions to the policy must be highlighted using track changes throughout the document.
-Please provide any changes or clarifying information for the policy below: 1Q 2021 annual review: references reviewed and updated. nature of Authorized Individual: Auren Weinberg, MD De la company de
+Please provide any changes or clarifying information for the policy below: 1Q 2022 annual review: added requirement for diagnosis to be confirmed by imaging and added sports medicine physician as acceptable specialist to align with existing requirements for hyaluronate derivatives; Added information regarding repeat administration to Appendix D; references reviewed and updated.
+Name of Authorized Individual (Please type or print): Venkateswara R. Davuluri, MD Signature of Authorized Individual: